soso-song/loqal-discussion-website/README.md

    * We can see from the table above that calling an answers route requires you to log in from Postman first.
    * To test a `POST /answers` route, according to the table above, we need a body with a `content` field, and we need a Question ID as parameter.
 By lookin gat the [Answer Schema Explanation](#user-content-answer-schema-explanation), we know that `content` is a Strings.
-      * You can get a Question ID by querying as list of questions by using the `GET /question` route if you already have Questions in the database.
+      * You can get Question IDs by querying as list of questions by using the `GET /questions` route if you already have Questions in the database and look at the `_id` field.
-   * Set the method to `POST`, type in `http://localhost:5000/questions` for request URL, and enter in the body text area something such as:
+   * Set the method to `POST`, type in `http://localhost:5000/answers/<Quesiton ID>` for request URL, and enter in the body text area something such as:
-   * In Body text area, choose JSON and input some data.

     {
-        "title": "Some title for this question",
-        "content": "Some content for this question",
+        "content": "Some content of this answer"
-        "tags": ["<Tag ID>", "<Tag ID>", "<Tag ID>"]
     }
-   * After sending the request, answer.html should be returned with paramater `question_id` being the ID of this new created question.
+   * After sending the request, a new created Answer object with the given `content` will be returned to you.

 ### Report (`reports.js`)
 #### Report Schema Explanation